Reducing the attainment gap between pupil premium and non-pupil premium students

 Tags: Pupil Premium, Secondary, Humanities

-- Achievement gap for disadvantaged higher ability pupils
+- The achievement gap for disadvantaged higher ability pupils

 - Ofsted inspection identified need to increase achievement for disadvantaged pupils

-- Teachers providing insufficient challenge for higher ability pupils
+- Teachers providing an insufficient challenge for higher ability pupils

 The next steps from Sept 2017 Ofsted inspection include increasing achievement for disadvantaged pupils and while the differences have diminished for some subjects with higher ability students, this is not the case for all and remains a high school priority.